plp13/qman/README.md

 ![Online Help](/screenshots/qman_help.png)

 ## Rationale
-Linux manual pages are lovely.
+Unix manual pages are lovely.
 They are concise, well-written, complete, and downright useful.
 However, the standard way of accessing them from the command-line hasn't changed since the early days.